 Interviewer: All right.
 So you said yourself that you don't ever want somebody to self-diagnose their glaucoma, but we probably should talk about symptoms anyway, just in case somebody is noticing it.
 They can get in as quickly as possible.

 Dr. Zabriskie: Sure.
 Fundamentally, it's vision loss.
 People would notice a blind spot or a dark area or something like a shadow or something like that that is in their vision.
 Glaucoma traditionally and most commonly affects the peripheral vision before it affects the central vision, and that's why it can go so unnoticed.
-Some people, though, when they have glaucoma, the very earliest visual field defect is somewhat centrally.
+For some people, though, when they have glaucoma, the very earliest visual field defect is somewhat central.
 But more commonly it's peripherally and that's why it can sneak up on you.
 But if someone were to notice their own glaucoma, it would be a blind spot or an area where they become aware that they just don't see as well.

 Interviewer: They would get in immediately at that point.